Setting up HashiCorp Vault secrets engines for projects

 To complete the steps in this guide, you must have the following:

-- An account with Advanced Security & Compliance advanced functionality.
+- An account with the Data Monitoring/Advanced Security & Compliance add-on.
 For more information, contact your Workato Customer Success Manager.

 In HashiCorp Vault: